icewolfz/jiMUD/docs/preferences.md

   - `Enable` Whether or not to expand speedpaths, if disabled the line is parsed as normal command
   - `Parse` Parse each command as if it was sent from the command line, if disabled each command is sent to the mud as is.
 - `Command`
   - `Character` The character to use with build in client commands
   - `Enable` This will enable or disable command systems
 - `Escape`
   - `Character` The character to use when escaping $%"'{ or special characters
   - `Enable` Enable escaping of characters
 - `Verbatim`
-  - `Character` The character used at the start of a line to siginify the line should be sent as is starting after the verbatim character
+  - `Character` The character used at the start of a line to signify the line should be sent as is starting after the verbatim character
   - `Enabled` Enable or disable verbatim system

 ## Advanced